Selective Mutism (SM) is an anxiety disorder in which a child who is talkative at home is unable to speak in other social settings, such as school.

 Enrollment is limited and participants are selected through an evaluation conducted by staff.
 Referrals can be made by school personnel, mental health professionals, physicians or parents.

 Costs associated with the camp are based on a sliding scale.
-During the application and screening process, each parent has an opportunity to meet with a representative who can answer questions concerning financial aspects associated with the camp.
+During the application and screening process, each parent has an opportunity to meet with a representative who can answer questions concerning

 The one-week camp will run June 25-29, 2018.